JASchilz/LightningKeychains/README.md

 # Lighting Keychains

 A demonstration [lightning network](https://lightning.network/) store, using the [LND](https://github.com/lightningnetwork/lnd) lightning client, written in Python using [Flask](https://github.com/pallets/flask) and [peewee](https://github.com/coleifer/peewee).
-Currently running on testnet3 and viewable at [https://lightningkeychains.com](https://lightningkeychains.com): try it out!
+Currently running on testnet3 and viewable at [https://lightningkeychains.com](https://lightningkeychains.com): try it out (it could be down)!

 With this project I hope to demonstrate how easy it is to integrate a command line lightning network client with your own favorite code base.
 In particular, the file [lnd.py](lnd.py) provides the Python functions which interact with the LND client.
 Creating a slick user interface is not in the scope of this project.